Jonathan Haidt: Academic career

 In August 1995, Haidt became an assistant professor at the University of Virginia (UVA), where he was eventually named an associate professor in August 2001, then a full professor of the university's psychology department in August 2009.
 He remained at Virginia until 2011, winning four awards for teaching, (Note: Haidt received three teaching awards from the University of Virginia: the Outstanding Professor Award in 1998, the All-University Teaching Award in 2003, and a second Outstanding Professor Award that same year.) including a statewide award conferred by Governor Mark Warner.
 Haidt also earned a reputation for challenging the general assumptions in moral psychology.
 His research, centered on the emotional origins of morality with particular focus on the emotions of disgust and elevation, led to the publication of The Happiness Hypothesis in 2006.

 In 1999, Haidt became active in the new field of positive psychology, studying positive moral emotions.
 This work led to the publication of an edited volume, Flourishing, in 2003.
 In 2004, Haidt began to apply moral psychology to the study of politics, doing research on the psychological foundations of ideology.
 This work led to the publication in 2012 of The Righteous Mind.
 Haidt spent the 2007–2008 academic year at Princeton University as the Visiting Professor for Distinguished Teaching.
 In July 2010, he delivered a talk at the Edge Foundation on the new advances in moral psychology.

 In 2011, Haidt moved to New York University's Stern School of Business as the Thomas Cooley Professor of Ethical Leadership, relocating to New York City with his wife, Jayne, and two children.
-In 2013, he co-founded Ethical Systems, a non-profit collaboration dedicated to making academic research on ethics widely available to businesses.
-In 2015, Haidt co-founded Heterodox Academy, a non-profit organization that works to increase viewpoint diversity, mutual understanding, and productive disagreement.
-In 2018, Haidt and Richard Reeves co-edited an illustrated edition of John Stuart Mill's On Liberty, titled All Minus One: John Stuart Mill's Ideas on Free Speech Illustrated (illustrated by Dave Cicirelli).
-Haidt's current research applies moral psychology to business ethics.
+In 2013, he co-founded Ethical Systems, a non-profit organization which makes academic research on ethics more easily available to businesses.
+In 2015, Haidt co-founded Heterodox Academy, a non-profit organization that works to increase "viewpoint diversity" on college campuses, based on the belief that there is discrimination against conservatives at acedemic institutions.
+In 2018, Haidt and Richard Reeves co-edited an illustrated edition of John Stuart Mill's On Liberty, titled All Minus One: John Stuart Mill's Ideas on Free Speech Illustrated.